Trump’s first use of nuclear weapons, soon to be unleashed on Syria Arab Army, according to NSC sources:

 A great proportion of all births in Fallujah since the strike have suffered from abnormalities and the rate of mutation among newborns is higher than what was found in Japan after America attacked the Asian country during the Second World War.

-Press TV has conducted an interview with the senior editor of Veterans Today (VT) website, Gordon Duff, to further discuss the issue.
+Press TV has conducted an interview with the senior editor of VT (VT) website, Gordon Duff, to further discuss the issue.

 The video also offers the opinions of two other guests: political analyst and writer Linh Dinh, and peace activist Max Obuszewksi.